imnxdyne/aws/README.md

 ## Advanced Settings:
 **The file aws_cleanup_ext.py contains script control settings that can be modified by the end-user.**
 - **``constantKeepTag = ['keep']``**
-  Python list of tag keys that flag AWS items from being deleted.
+  Python list of tag keys used to flag AWS items from being deleted.
 Can have multiple case-insensitive entries.
-  Ex: to replace 'keep' with 'no_delete' and include tag key 'wfw' for blocking, change constantKeepTag to the following:
+  Ex: to replace the default 'keep' flag with 'no_delete' and include tag key 'wfw' for blocking, change constantKeepTag to the following:
     ``constantKeepTag =['no_delete', 'wfw']``

 - **``self.EC2 = componentDef(compName = 'EC2 instances', compDelete = True)``**